 This Stack Mode takes a statistical average of the content found in all the photos.
 It keeps identical areas and removes everything that changes between the different shots.

-This will eliminate any object that is not constant through all or most layers.
-Such as people walking through the scene.
+In other words, Photoshop will eliminate any object that is not constant through all or most layers, such as people walking through the scene.

 Faster Way of Doing This!
 Statistics Script